Making + Using Topicals for Pain

 How to Prepare a Liniment:

-Macerate individual or blended herbs for 3-4 weeks in high proof vodka, over-proof alcohol, or rubbing alcohol in the same ratio you would make a tincture
+Macerate herbs for 4-6 weeks in high proof vodka, over-proof alcohol, or rubbing alcohol in the same alcohol/water ratio you would use to make a tincture.

 Strain and press out herb material.